drhilbert/math_with_python/README.md

                                               correctly signed by the owner of the integer public key

-pohlig-hellman.py: Implementation of the Pohlig-Hellman algorithm to compute discrete logarithms.
+pohlig-hellman.py: Implementation of the Pohlig-Hellman algorithm to compute discrete logarithms

-shamir_sharing.py: Implemetation of Shamir's Secret Sharing method.
+shamir_sharing.py: Implemetation of Shamir's Secret Sharing method

-ecc.py: Tools for elliptic curve computations.
+ecc.py: Tools for elliptic curve computations